The Battle For Dawn, Part 1: The Making Of A North American Natural Gas Super Glut

 Conclusion

-The confluence of increasing supply from both Western Canada and Appalachia competing head on at common market hubs indicate that the two supply gluts will merge to become one.
+The confluence of increasing supply from both Western Canada and Appalachia competing head on at common market hubs indicates that the two supply gluts will merge to become one.
 The likely result is a continental super glut which could persist for years.

 Given the sweeping context of the current imbalance, the recent showdown at the Dawn Terminal is nothing more than a formal declaration of a price war that began a decade ago between Western Canadian and L48 producers led by Appalachia.